Why the TCF Is the French Test You’ve Been Looking For (and How to Prepare for It)

 Given enough time, you could read almost any French text, because you can reread and guess word meanings from context.
 The TCF is timed (29 questions in 45 minutes for the reading section), however, and you’ll only have a small amount of time (a little over a minute) you can spend on each question.

 You can most likely read English quickly and understand it without rereading; that is also how you want to read French.
 Try reading forms of writing that have a good chance of showing up on the TCF, like news articles or historical speeches.

-Also, TV5Monde and RFI offer their own TCF practice problems here and here.
+Also, TV5Monde offers its own TCF practice problems here.

 Two optional subjects are also given, and they may be required depending on your reason for taking the TCF.
 These are Speaking and Writing, where you’re judged on your active language skills—meaning your ability to speak and write French, respectively.

 The Speaking section takes the form of a face-to-face recorded interview with an examiner.
 The examiner can ask you questions about almost anything, so the trick is to think on your feet.
 Some questions may be general, such as “Tell me about yourself,” and others more specific, like “I run a charitable organization.
 Ask me questions about how it’s run.”